 - Please do not pick the flowers!

-- Professional photographers are welcome to have sessions at the park, however, all commercial film or photography taking place in a City of Raleigh Park requires a permit.
+*Professional photographers are welcome to have sessions at the park, however, all commercial film or photography taking place in a City of Raleigh Park requires a permit.
 You can apply for an annual film permit directly through the Parks, Recreation and Cultural Resources Department.
-This is a one year permit and covers to all City of Raleigh Parks.
-To apply for the permit, please contact Kathryn Gebhardt with the Parks Department at 919-996-4510 or firstname.lastname@example.org.
+This is a one year permit and covers all City of Raleigh Parks.
+To apply for the permit, please contact Kathryn Gebhardt with the Raleigh Parks at 919-996-4510 or firstname.lastname@example.org.

 Location: Flowers Field at Dix Park, 2105 Umstead Drive, Raleigh, NC 27603